zabbix/zabbix-docker/README.md

 Please follow usage instructions of each Zabbix component image:

 * [zabbix-appliance](https://hub.docker.com/r/zabbix/zabbix-appliance/) - Zabbix appliance with built-in MySQL server, Zabbix server, Zabbix Java Gateway and Zabbix frontend based on Nginx web-server
+    > **Important information: Zabbix Docker Appliance has been decommissioned (except Red Hat edition) and will not be available for 3.0.31, 4.0.19, 4.4.7, 5.0.0 and newer releases.
+Please use a separate Docker images for each component instead of the all-in-one solution.**

 * [zabbix-agent](https://hub.docker.com/r/zabbix/zabbix-agent/) - Zabbix agent
 * [zabbix-server-mysql](https://hub.docker.com/r/zabbix/zabbix-server-mysql/) - Zabbix server with MySQL database support